mdavids/rfc/content/draft-davids-forsalereg-15.md

 representing non-ASCII data in the content value, by using escape sequences (e.g., \DDD or \X notation).

-This document defines that all text exchanged between systems that are not part of a closed ecosystem **SHALL** be encoded in and interpreted as UTF-8 [@!RFC3629] and conform to the Network Unicode format [@?RFC5198].
+All text exchanged between systems that are not part of a closed ecosystem **SHALL** be encoded in and interpreted as UTF-8 [@!RFC3629] and conform to the Network Unicode format [@?RFC5198].

-Processors **MUST** be capable of handling such encodings to ensure that non-ASCII content values are interpreted accordingly.
+Processors **MUST** be capable of handling such encodings to ensure that non-ASCII content values are interpreted correctly.

 Note: When non-ASCII data is used, the ABNF octet limit applies to the encoded byte sequence, not the number of visible characters.
 Multi-byte